gdiminin/HaSAPPy/README.md

 Running a data analysis requires a command script that is pecified on the command line as input for HaSAPPy.
 An empty script is provided in docs/LoadModule.txt.
 Copy this file and enter the experimental parameters in the form (see more detail on how to generate a command script in the [Controlling the HaSAPPy workflow throught the command script](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md) tutorial).

-The analysis workflow can then be strated using HaSAPPY_start.py with the appropriate command script, see the following example:
+The analysis workflow can then be strated using HaSAPPY.py with the appropriate command script, see the following example:

 ```
-python HaSAPPY.py User/HaSAPPy/Commands/LoadModule.txt
+HaSAPPY.py User/HaSAPPy/Commands/LoadModule.txt
 ```

 After installation it is adviced to run HaSAPPy using the LoadModule_Test.txt file to confirm program and dependencies installation success.
 For instructions on how to perform the test run refer to the tutorial [Performing a test run of your HaSAPPy installation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/TestRunHaSAPPY.md).